-First, we need to talk about the issues that are involved in a typical divorce so that we can get our head wrapped around what needs to be done.
+First, we need to talk about the issues that are involved in your divorce so that we can get our head wrapped around what needs to be done.

 Is the divorce contested or uncontested?

 Sometimes the two spouses can work out all of the details of separation amicably and have a fairly smooth, uncontested divorce.
 However, even in an uncontested divorce, you should have an attorney review everything.
-Also, if your spouse has an attorney, you need an attorney.
+Also, if your spouse has an attorney, you absolutely should retain an attorney.

-For both a contested and uncontested divorce, all of the following needs to be worked out:
+For both contested and uncontested divorces, all of the following needs to be worked out: